 The book acknowledges how difficult ARFID can be to deal with in relation to PDA and how it requires a distinct and different approach.

 Whilst very often; a child with ARFID may not be underweight, it is incredibly important that recognition is given to the difficulties they have around eating.

 Gaining the right help and information allows children to be supported appropriately and not denied their preferred foods or “made” to follow the rules, just because everyone else has to.

 Maintaining the regularity and frequency of William’s sensory diet.

-Continuing to use a PDA friendly approach.
+Continuing to use a deeply respectful and accepting PDA informed approach.

 Experimenting with other activities such as blowing through straws and using face paints also offers different, less threatening opportunities to explore different textures by and around the mouth.

-This whole process of reflecting on our relationships with food, has led me to wonder about the intersection between ARFID, Autism, Sensory processing difficulties and the PDA profile of Autism, where intolerance of uncertainty, anxiety and avoidance all feature highly.
+The whole process of reflecting on our relationships with food, has led me to wonder about the intersection between ARFID, Autism, Sensory processing difficulties and the PDA profile of Autism, where intolerance of uncertainty, anxiety and avoidance all feature highly.

-It would also be great to hear about any resources or research that specifically relate to PDA and ARFID that you may have come across.
+It would also be great to hear about any resources or research that specifically relates to PDA and ARFID should you come across any.